Training Related Activities

 Besides graduate group specific activities, the Graduate Training Program in Developmental Biology offers trainees specifically designed activities.
 Currently, the program offers the Training Program specific activities listed below.

-Annual Retreat of the Graduate Training Program in Developmental Biology
+Annual Symposium of the Graduate Training Program in Developmental Biology

 Lunchtime meeting with PENN faculty

 Trainees meet for an informal lunch with a faculty guest of their choosing.
 The intention is to promote informal discussions centered around the faculty’s field of research, how it relates to clinical issues, the translation of scientific discoveries to address medical problems, and to discuss general issues such as lab management or career path decisions.

 ‘Show and Tell’ research day with talks and hands on experience

 To provide trainees with the opportunity to hone their teaching skills, we hold a regular ‘research teaching day’ event.
 These half-day events will start off with research presentations by trainees with the focus on explaining the ‘why’ and ‘how’ of their thesis projects to other trainees.
 This will be followed by an ‘hands on’ lab experiences organized and led by each trainee.
 This portion varies dependent on the trainee’s project, but is aimed to complement the presentation with a lab experience.

 Professional development activities

 - Seminars with invited speakers.
 This will include “Careers in Science” presentations with invited speakers who will discuss career options in, for example, federal research institutes such as the NIH, the FDA or the DOD; in industry; in small liberal arts institutions, or in scientific publishing.
 Whenever possible, we will draw from PENN alumni from BGS graduate programs.
 Speakers from Penn’s own Center of Technology Transfer will discuss careers in this area and in Intellectual Property.
 These events will be followed by a question and answer panel discussions, which will be extended into an informal lunch with the speaker and the trainees.